Soypete/WebServices-in-3-weeks/restful-go/README.md

 Using the standard library to create a client that calls your new web endpoint.
 To connect to your server, you will need to run your server in one terminal window and the client app in a different terminal window.

 _Extra Practice:_ Lots of companies use [Postman](https://www.postman.com/) to test their service endpoints.
 Build a client in postman that will call your server.
-Save you postman solution and generate a go client from the [Postman UI](https://learning.postman.com/docs/sending-requests/generate-code-snippets/).
+Save your postman solution and generate a go client from the [Postman UI](https://learning.postman.com/docs/sending-requests/generate-code-snippets/).
 Does your generated go code match the one you build?

 ---